huotianjun/Webmqx/README.md

 ```
 php webmqx-server.php&
 ```
-Attention: you can start it many times, and also start on several hosts.
+**Atention: you can start it many times, and it also can be started on several hosts.**

 Test:
 ```